Evohunt/Safe-String-Manipulation/README.md

 ---

-1. Fixed __my_gets__ function, now it can read more strings consecutively without exiting the program
+1. Fixed a bug in  __my_gets__ function when the user could not read two or more strings consecutively without the program closing
     ```C
     my_gets (char givenString[])
     ```